-For each time step, an agent observes the current state $\s_t$ and samples an action $\ac_t$ from a policy $\pi_{\theta}(\ac_t | \s_t)$ that is parameterized by $\theta$.
+For each time step, an agent observes the current state $\s_t$ and samples an action $\ac_t$ from a policy $\pi_{\theta}(\ac_t | \s_t)$ that is parametrized by $\theta$.
 Our goal is to find the optimal policy parameter $\theta^{*}$ that maximizes the cumulative reward:

 where $T$ is the planning horizon.
 Typically, deep RL utilizes a policy gradient that is estimated from a large number of trajectories to find the optimal parameters.
-This defines our baseline, monolithic RL, that solves the given problem using a standard, unmodified deep RL algorithm.
-We use the Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} algorithm in our work.
+This defines one of our baselines, monolithic RL, that solves the given problem using a standard, unmodified deep RL algorithm such as Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}.

 However, deep RL cannot easily solve a challenging control problem when it is modeled using a standard MDP formulation.
 First, it often fails to solve a sparse reward function.
 Typically, it is easier to describe the desired behavior of the agent using sparse rewards by simply specifying the success condition or the final desired state.
 However, this easily confuses the deep RL algorithm because it does not receive informative signals during exploration.
 The second challenge is when we need to deal with high-dimensional, sensitive dynamics.
 For instance, in case of the bipedal locomotion problem, the majority of control signals will cause the robot to fall immediately.
 In this case, the control policy must be carefully tuned to generate meaningful experiences.
 To mitigate these challenges, we propose a two-stage approach that uses deep RL for the motion planning stage as well.